• Live Chat

 Zoom Disclaimer: This meeting is being transcribed for Zoom AI Companion.

-George Mason Disclaimer: Use of Zoom and its associated utilities, including AI Companion, at George Mason University are subject to university policies, standards, guidelines, and Zoom's Acceptable Use Guidelines.
+George Mason Disclaimer: Use of Zoom and its associated utilities, including AI Companion, at George Mason University is subject to university policies, standards, guidelines, and Zoom's Acceptable Use Guidelines.

 How do I access my meeting summaries in Zoom?